fchikwekwe/NotreDameTweetGen/README.md

 This app uses the tweet generator tutorial for Make School's CS 1.2 course ✏️ to make self-built data structures and provide you with entertaining, Twitter-worthy tidbits 📲 .

 ## Deployment
 You can find my tweet generator at https://notre-dame-de-paris.herokuapp.com 👩🏾‍💻 .
-Click on the link and see for yourself 🎉
+Click on the link and see for yourself! 🎉 🙌

 ## Modules
 watch for updates 👍